Education in Spain: Public schools

 Schools run directly by the public authorities or privately with public assistance (concertada) provide education free of charge, but (depending on the family's financial status), parents may be required to supply consumables such as textbooks and school uniforms as well as contributing to after school activities.

 Primaria public schools (6–12 years old) are called centro de educación infantil y primaria (CEIP), colloquially colegio or cole, and secundaria public schools (12–16 years old) are called instituto de enseñanza secundaria (IES), colloquially instituto.
 Public (state) schools in Spain are free.

 Private schools

-Private schools in Spain vary:some of the schools teach entirely in Spanish; some are run as Catholic schools; some are private and bilingual or trilingual and some are international schools which place emphasis on a second language, generally English.
-Private schools that are state subsidized (educación concertada) are required to follow the Spanish syllabus, while international schools are free to follow other curriculums typically from other countries such as the US or UK.
-Private schools tend to be more costly especially in Barcelona or Madrid.
-Fees include tuition as well as school supplies and uniform.
+Private schools in Spain include secular, religious and international institutions.
+Some teach primarily in Spanish, while others offer bilingual or trilingual education, often with English as a second language.
+Private education is generally more expensive than public schooling, and many of these institutions are affiliated with the Catholic Church.

+Some privately managed schools operate under the educación concertada system, receiving partial state funding while following the national curriculum.
+Fully private and international schools may follow foreign curricula such as the British or American systems or offer programmes like the International Baccalaureate (IB).